Facilitators

 Christina Barruel

-During 2013, Christina was recognized for her outstanding contribution to peace education in New Zealand and was awarded a Winston Churchill Memorial Trust Fellowship.
-This enabled her to spend time learning skills and techniques with an organization in Seattle, Washington State, who provide successful peer mediation programmes for schools throughout the USA.
-In 2015 she was awarded a scholarship from Resolution Institute which enabled her to train and become accredited as an adult mediator.
+During 2013, Christina was recognized for her outstanding contribution to peace education in New Zealand and was awarded a Winston Churchill Memorial Trust Fellowship for travel abroad.
+In 2015 she was awarded a scholarship from Resolution Institute (RI) which enabled her to train and become accredited as an adult mediator.
+She is still a registered mediator with RI to this day.

 Regions